kelpup/kelpup.github.io/Instructions/MacDownload.md

 Note: If you're USB doesn't show up, it's probably just not formatted correctly.
 Go to the USB formatting instructions!
 10. Hit Okay, and wait for the program to finish running.
 Once it's done, you have a bootable USB!

-### MacOS: Disable Secure Boot to allow dual-booting off of a USB
+### Disable Secure Boot to allow dual-booting off of a USB
 1. For these next steps, you'll have to reboot your computer, enter recovery mode, and disable secure boot, so you can't have these instructions pulled up at the same time.
 Probably best to take a photo or write down these instructions.
 2. Restart your Mac.
 When the Apple logo appears, hold "Command-R" to bring up the "macOS Recovery" menu.
 3. Select your user account and enter the administrator password.